jpswade/jpswade.github.io/_posts/2008-12-23-phpizabi-creating-a-dating-site.md

 > PHPizabi is a refreshingly professional, 100 per cent open source, social networking and dating application.

-But we&#8217;ll come back to this later.
+But we'll come back to this later.

-We begin with the preparation steps, where we see a screenshot of the author&#8217;s attempt: &#8220;[dogmeet.net](http://dogmeet.net/)&#8221; &#8211; it looks pretty neat.
+We begin with the preparation steps, where we see a screenshot of the author's attempt: &#8220;[dogmeet.net](http://dogmeet.net/)&#8221; &#8211; it looks pretty neat.

-Sure i&#8217;m a pretty advanced user, so I&#8217;ll skip this and jump directly to the comments to see what&#8217;s been said.
+Sure i'm a pretty advanced user, so I'll skip this and jump directly to the comments to see what's been said.

-> just google phpizabi and you get <a href="http://www.phpizabi.net/" target="_blank">www.phpizabi.net</a> &#8211; it&#8217;s open source which means you can download it all from the interweb.
+> just google phpizabi and you get <a href="http://www.phpizabi.net/" target="_blank">www.phpizabi.net</a> &#8211; it's open source which means you can download it all from the interweb.

 Thanks Sam, this should get me started.

-Visiting the site, I&#8217;m greeted with quite a pretty looking site, however the last entry in their news is a vulnerability report from back in August 2008, I figured this would be fixed by now and proceeded to download regardless.
+Visiting the site, I'm greeted with quite a pretty looking site, however the last entry in their news is a vulnerability report from back in August 2008, I figured this would be fixed by now and proceeded to download regardless.

 The file I got given was &#8220;[PHPizabi\_0.848b\_C1_HFP1.zip](http://www.phpizabi.net/?L=downloads.downloadcore&X=dist.core.download&latest=1)&#8220;.

 I skip to step 2: Installation.

-I quickly notice that the installation I&#8217;m using is nothing like the (better looking) screenshots in the tutorial, but I thought &#8220;never mind it must be a newer version&#8221;.
+I quickly notice that the installation I'm using is nothing like the (better looking) screenshots in the tutorial, but I thought &#8220;never mind it must be a newer version&#8221;.

 Upon completion of the fairly straightforward installation I get straight to work.